 More research is needed to definitively prove the utility of each of these sterilization techniques.
 But early findings on their efficiency fit with expected results, based on their known effects on fungi and other microorganisms.

-Fungus is Everywhere
+cannabis Fungus Problems are Everywhere

 Yeast and mold are the most well-known types of fungi.
 Both can inhabit the flowers, buds, stems, or roots of a cannabis plant.